 No one’s first thought upon seeing an adorable little baby face, is, “you know what that needs?
 Orthodontia.”
 This means that if those first few pearly whites start to come in crooked, it can cause some worry.
 It doesn’t need to, though – early crooked teeth often twist themselves right around and into the right position, no braces necessary.
 In fact, most early childhood teeth differences resolve themselves on their own, or don’t predict any adult tooth problems that show up later.

 - Gap teeth: Baby teeth with gaps between them may worry some parents, but they can actually be a good sign!
 Gaps between teeth create fewer cavity concerns because saliva has a greater chance to clean between teeth.
-Baby teeth with gaps are also a good sign that there will be enough room in Baby’s mouth for all of her adult teeth.
+Baby teeth with gaps are also a good sign that there will be enough room in Baby’s mouth for all of their adult teeth.

 - Crookedness: Crooked baby teeth aren’t related to whether or not adult teeth will be crooked, and often resolve themselves on their own.